Samsung Washer Error Codes List: Meanings, Causes, and How to Fix Them

 If the washer struggles to rotate the drum or stops unexpectedly, the motor system should be inspected.

-How to Reset a Samsung Washer
+How to Power Cycle a Samsung Washer

 1. Turn the washer off.